Łabędź coat of arms

 Łabędź (Polish for "Swan") is a Polish coat of arms.
-It was used by many noble families known as szlachta in Polish in medieval Poland and later under the Polish–Lithuanian Commonwealth, branches of the original medieval Duninowie Grand Duke family (Łabędzie) family as well as families connected with the Clan by adoption.
+It was used by many knightly and noble families in Polish in medieval Poland and later under the Polish–Lithuanian Commonwealth, branches of the original medieval Duninowie (Łabędzie) magnate family as well as families connected with the Clan by adoption.

 History

 Blazon

 Gules a swan passant Argent beaked and legged Or.

 Notable bearers

 Notable bearers of this coat of arms have included: